 Kilroy –Offer bus passes for backpackers worldwide.

-Money is always at the forefront of your minds when traveling especially if you’re on the tightest of budgets.
+Money is always at the forefront of your minds when backpacking especially if you’re on the tightest of budgets.
 You will always want to compare rates, check if you can budget a little better or want to check out cost comparisons.
-Here are a number of sites that will help you.
+Here are a number of useful travel websites that will help you.

 Travelex budget calculator – Helps give you a rough idea of the budget you might need for your trip.